minch/constantize/README.md

 the entire model) you could do:

-    class AccountStatus < ActiveRecord::Base
+    class BuoyType < ActiveRecord::Base
       constantize :name, :id
       ..
     end

-and your call to AccountStatus::ACTIVE would return only the interger :id value (1 in this case).
+and your call to BuoyType::NOAA would return only the interger :id value (1 in this case).

 ## Note on Patches/Pull Requests